Air warfare of World War II: Battle of Britain

 Air superiority or supremacy was a prerequisite to Operation Sea Lion, the planned German invasion of Britain.
 The Luftwaffe's primary task was intended to be the destruction of the Royal Air Force (RAF).
 The warplanes on both sides were comparable.
 Germany had more planes, but they used much of their fuel getting to Britain, and so had more limited time for combat.

 The Luftwaffe used 1,300 medium bombers guarded by 900 fighters; they made 1,500 sorties a day from bases in France, Belgium, and Norway.
 The Germans realized their Ju 87 Stukas and Heinkel He 111s were too vulnerable to modern British fighters.
 The RAF had 650 fighters, with more coming out of the factories every day.
 Three main fighter types were involved in the battle—the German Messerschmitt Bf 109E, and the British Hawker Hurricane and Supermarine Spitfire.
 The Hurricane accounted for most of the British kills throughout the battle because it made up the majority of the RAF fighter force—however, its kill-loss ratio was inferior to that of its counterpart the Spitfire.
 Of the three aircraft, the Hurricane was designed much earlier and was generally considered the least capable.
 Despite the high numbers of Hurricanes in the RAF at that time, the Spitfire became synonymous with the Battle of Britain and was somewhat of a symbol of resistance in the minds of the British public through the battle.
-The Bf 109E subtype's short combat radius of 330 km (205 mi) – due to limited fuel capacity as designed — prevented it from adequately "escorting" the Kampfgeschwader wings' medium bombers over England, limiting it to only some ten minutes of air combat over the UK before it had turn back to northern France for a safe return — this serious deficiency was not corrected until after the major air battles over England, through September 1940, had concluded.
+The Bf 109E subtype's short combat radius of 330 km (205 mi) – due to limited fuel capacity as designed — prevented it from adequately "escorting" the Kampfgeschwader wings' medium bombers over England, limiting it to only some ten minutes of air combat over the UK before it had turn back for a safe return to northern France—this serious deficiency was not corrected until after the major air battles over England, through September 1940, had concluded.